pfenninglab/TACIT/README.md

 We used this with open chromatin regions (OCRs) / predictions of open chromatin status, but the pipeline is also amenable to predictions of other proxies for enhancer activity.

 This pipeline has been tested on Centos versions 7 and 8.
-However, we expect it to work on other distributions of Linux, MacOS, and even Windows.
+However, we expect it to work on other distributions of Linux, MacOS, and Windows.

 ## Programs for OCR-Phenotype association with phylo(g)lm:
 `ocr_phylolm.r`:    Performs OCR-phenotype assosiations for continuous traits, using phylolm, possibly with permulations.
 See the header comment of this program for usage details.